brianrice2/pitchfork/README.md

 #### Adding songs

-To add songs to the database:
+To add songs manually to the database:

 ```bash
 python run.py ingest \